adeebio/conventions/Naming - Files and folders.md

 ### `As_normal_with_underscores`

 For folders containing (mostly) normal files but where spaces might be an issue.
-Eample:
+Example:

 ```
 + A_folder_containing_regular_files